• Skip to main content

 Small Town vs Large City

-I grew up in a small town in southern Turkey, Adana, and now live in an even smaller town of Warwick.
-Of course, the size of your town is a relative concept.
-The population of Adana was around 100,000 when I was growing up, but it was spread over a wide area.
-The center, Seyhan, where I lived was much smaller than that.
 When I was in college in the sixties, the population of Istanbul, the largest city in Turkey, was about 1,300,000.
 Although the city boundaries have not changed, the current population of Istanbul has grown to somewhere between 14 to 17 million, including the commuters from outside!
 Just for comparison, the population of New York in 1960 was 7.8 million and today it is around 8.1 million, a sensible growth rate.

 The reason behind the population statistics is to provide context for the discomfort I feel in Istanbul.
 First, there is the sheer size of the city with its huge population and sprawling settlement.
 This, I feel partly in a time comparative way from the 1960s to today, and in part location comparative from my tiny town of Warwick to Istanbul.
-Second, the growth in Istanbul has happened in ways that make no sense at all, with high-rise buildings popping up at unexpected places while the infrastructure remaining mostly unchanged.
+Second, the growth in Istanbul has happened in ways that make no sense at all, with high-rise buildings popping up at unexpected places while the remaining infrastructure is mostly unchanged.
 The roads are still narrow, the traffic is heavy, driving five miles can take 1.5 hours which is why distances are measured in time rather than miles!

 Uncontrolled Construction

-Second, there is the eye-hurting construction in every direction you can look.
+Second, there is eye-hurting construction in every direction you can look.
 It is not possible to drive without seeing a construction with one or more cranes perched on top of it or a building being razed.
 There also seems to be a competition to erect rather ugly towers as each one surpasses the previous one in some respects.
 Now in vogue are the buildings with curves, curves, curves everywhere!
 Some even look like fun-house mirror distortions, I kid you not as you will see one example among the photographs below.
 Gaudi, they ain’t!
 Gaudy?
 Yes!
 Interestingly, in a very strange way, many of these buildings are empty, they cannot sell or rent them but the construction moves on!

 I read a couple of books on and by Louis Sullivan, the father of skyscrapers, and mentor to Frank Lloyd Wright.
 He preached and practiced the use of decorations that organically fit the architecture (see left) and “form ever follows function.”
 In most of the new buildings in Istanbul, the decoration is the main reason and belongs to a strange aesthetic school, or so it seems to me.
 Search for Sullivan and his work, you will marvel at his style and use of decoration.